cdapio/cdap/docs/developer-guide/source/advanced.rst

 OCC: Optimistic Concurrency Control
 -----------------------------------

-The Continuuity Reactor uses *Optimistic Concurrency Control* (OCC) to implement transactions.
+The Cask Data Application Platform uses *Optimistic Concurrency Control* (OCC) to implement transactions.
 Unlike most relational databases that use locks to prevent conflicting operations between transactions, under OCC we allow these conflicting writes to happen.
 When the transaction is committed, we can detect whether it has any conflicts: namely, if